shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

   * You might also have different *versions* of Maya for various steps in a pipeline requiring a new feature that only the latest beta release has, but you wouldn’t want to use a beta version for all the tasks you’re performing with Maya.
 In this case you would need two different environments.

-The environment structure enables configurations to be easily manipulated when creating, copying, and cloning.
+Shotguns structure enables configurations to be easily manipulated when creating environments and adding pipeline steps.
 This allows the code to be lightweight, sparse, and consistent.

 ## Creating environments based on your artist tasks